ijash/auto-install-linuxbrew/README.md

 ### Note
 This script may not the best, but it gets the job done.
 Pull request for better script are welcome.

+i've found a bug in the `.bashrc`, it may break the desktop after several lines are generated(or after hundreds of restart). help needed.